Skip to Content

 Her fiction has appeared in The Paris Review, Harper’s, and The New Yorker; her collection of stories, No One Belongs Here More Than You (Scribner, 2007), won the Frank O’Connor International Short Story Award and has been published in twenty countries.
 She wrote a collection of essays and photographs titled It Chooses You (McSweeney’s, 2011).
 Her novel, The First Bad Man, became an immediate bestseller and was named one of the New York Times 100 Notable Books of 2015.
 Her book, Miranda July (Prestel, April 14, 2020), is a complete retrospective of all her work to date and narrated by more than eighty friends and collaborators.
 Her new novel, All Fours (Riverhead, May 14, 2024), is a New York Times bestseller and was described as “Beyond-dazzling” in a star review from Booklist.

 In 2000 July created the seminal participatory website, Learning to Love You More, with artist Harrell Fletcher, a companion book was published in 2007 (Prestel); the work is now in the collection of The San Francisco Museum of Modern Art.
 She designed Eleven Heavy Things, an interactive sculpture garden, for the 2009 Venice Biennale; it was also presented in Union Square in New York (2010) and by MOCA in Los Angeles (2011).
 Her email-based artwork, We Think Alone (commissioned by Magasin 3, Stockholm), launched in July 2013 with nearly 100 thousand subscribers and continued through November 2013.
 Other participatory art works include New Society (a performance), Somebody (a messaging app created with Miu Miu), and an interfaith charity shop in Selfridges department store in London, presented by Artangel.
 In late 2019 she collaborated with Margaret Qualley on a performance art piece that took place on Instagram over multiple posts.
-In 2020 she collaborated with Jay Benedicto to create Services a limited edition book sculpture.
-Her first solo museum exhibition titled Miranda July: New Society presented by Fondazione Prada is at the Milan Osservatorio March 7, 2024 – October 14, 2024.
-The show spans
+In 2020 she collaborated with Jay Benedicto to create Services, a limited edition book sculpture.
+Her first solo museum exhibition titled Miranda July: New Society presented by Fondazione Prada was at the Milan Osservatorio March 7, 2024 – October 14, 2024.
+The show spanned three decades of her work, from the early 1990s until the present.

 Raised in Berkeley, California, July lives in Los Angeles.